informalsystems/sovereign-ibc/docs/DataRequirements.md

 ### `/rollup_health`

+- Objective:
   - Needed for basic check to assess the health of the rollup nodes.
   - Only used once, at relayer startup during health check.
   - Not needed for IBC relaying strictly speaking.
   - In case of Cosmos chains, it returns empty result (200 OK) on success.

+- Priority: Low

 - Status: Available as a [`/health`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/1adbfc963bb930edfa0efe6030262dfb70acf199/module-system/sov-modules-macros/src/rpc/rpc_gen.rs#L339-L343)